ZEBRA battery

-The ZEBRA battery is a type of rechargeable molten salt battery based on commonly available materials – primarily nickel metal and the sodium and chloride from conventional table salt.
+The ZEBRA battery is a type of rechargeable molten salt battery based on commonly available and low-cost materials – primarily nickel metal, the sodium and chloride from conventional table salt, as well beta-alumina solid electrolyte.
 It is technically known as the sodium–nickel–chloride battery, and sometimes as a sodium–metal–halide battery.
-The common name comes from its development under the Zeolite Battery Research Africa Project, started in South Africa in 1985.
+The common name comes from its development under the Zeolite Battery Research Africa (ZEBRA) project, started in South Africa in 1985.